Yahyakiani/Css_Notes/Computer Science/Computer Science Notes.md

 - A friend function is a friend of a class that is allowed to access to Public, private, or protected data in that same class.
 If the function is defined outside the class cannot access such information.

 A friend can be declared anywhere in the class declaration, and it cannot be affected by access control keywords like private, public, or protected.

+- Static linking is the process of copying all library modules used in the program into the final executable image.
+In contrast, dynamic linking is the process of loading the external shared libraries into the program and then binds those shared libraries dynamically to the program
+- A random access file is a file where you can "jump" to anywhere within it without having to read sequentially until the position you are interested in.

+For example, say you have a 1MB file, and you are interested in 5 bytes that start after 100k of data.
+A random access file will allow you to "jump" to the 100k-th position in one operation.
+A non-random access file will require you to read 100k bytes first, and only then read the data you're interested in.
+Today almost all files are randomly accessed

 #### Keywords
 ---